KennyVilella/soil_dynamics_cpp/README.md

 There are several important features that are yet to be implemented.
 These include, in order of priority:

-- Update of bucket soil: Implement movement of bucket soil following the bucket movement.
 - Intersecting cells: Implement the movement of soil cells intersecting with a bucket wall.
 - Terrain relaxation: Implement the relaxation of the terrain.
 - Bucket soil relaxation: Implement the relaxation of soil on the bucket.